activeadmin/activeadmin/docs/14-gotchas.md

 ## Helpers

 There are two knowing gotchas with helpers.
-This hopfully will help you to find a solution.
+This hopefully will help you to find a solution.

 ### Helpers are not reloading in development